 Welcome!
-As the Dean of Admissions, I would like to welcome you again to the University of Wisconsin Law School Community!
+As the Assistant Dean of Admissions and Financial Aid, I would like to welcome you again to the University of Wisconsin Law School Community!

-Last year's class found this to be an extremely helpful way to begin to connect with each other in advance of orientation.
+Last year's class found this to be an extremely helpful way to connect with each other in advance of orientation.
 Several students found roommates this way, and others formed friendships that made the transition to Madison and law school much less daunting!
-Should any of you have particular individual questions though, please don't hesitate to contact us at firstname.lastname@example.org.
+Of course, the Admissions Office staff is also available to answer any questions you might have, so please don't hesitate to contact us.

 Here is some basic information and answers to questions that we know many of you have on the following topics: